 In this type of motion, an object is moving along a circular path.
 Since the velocity is a vector, its constantly changing directions balance each other out.
-Thus, a uniform circular motion is defined by the constant sum of velocity.
-Or to put it simply, if you are driving a car in a circle with the speed of 50 km/h, your acceleration is constant, yet your direction constantly changes.
+Thus, uniform circular motion is defined by the constant sum of velocity.
+For example, if someone drives a car in a circle at 50 m/h, the acceleration is constant, yet the direction constantly changes.

 Center of Mass

-The geometric center often differs from the center of mass, since the latter depends on the density (and therefore the mass) of an object.
-It can be defined as the centroid of a system with any number of points of the same mass A0, A1, A2… An,:
+The geometric center often differs from the center of mass because the latter depends on the density (and therefore, the mass) of an object.
+It can be defined as the centroid of a system with any number of points of the same mass A0, A1, A2… An.

 The entire weight of an object acts at its center of mass (also called centroid).
-Center of mass of a human body in a standing posture, for example, lies in the hip area.
+The center of the mass of a human body in a standing posture, for example, lies in the hip area.
 However, the center of mass can change depending on the posture and motion, and in case of extreme movements, it can even be located outside the body.

-The posture of a body determines the type of equilibrium we are in.
+The posture of a body determines the type of equilibrium.
 We distinguish the following types: